gbarrene/SDL_KNX/README.md

 "REST" API with Flask to control the lighting of the lab.

 ### Request List 'POST':
 -  _/connection_
-  Creat the knx tunnel
+	- `POST`: Creat the knx tunnel between the server running the code to the knx/ip gateway
+	- `GET`: Return if the tunnel is opened or not

 -  _/all_on_
+	- `POST`: Send a message to all the light to light up at 80%
-  Turn on all the lights
+	- `DELETE`: Turn off the lights

 - _/all_off_
-  Turn off all the lights
+  - `POST`: Turn off the lights

 - _/all_rgb_on_
+  - `POST`: Send a message to all the RGB light to light up at 80%
-  Turn on all the RGB lights
+	- `DELETE`: Turn off the lights

 - _/all_rgb_off_
-  Turn off all the RGB lights
+  - `POST`: Turn off the lights

 - _/animation/_**_animationName_**
   Launch the animation if it is define